jpsaha/typst-site/README.md

 generated/
 ```

-contains files produced automatically by the metadata pipeline.
+contains files produced automatically by the metadata and asset-generation pipelines.

 The current generated tree includes: